develper21/UrjaSync/README.md

 - Appliance alert settings
 - Device management

-## Supabase Integration Ready
+## Backend Integration Ready

-All components are built to be "Supabase-ready":
+All components are built to be "Backend-Ready":

-- Mock data in `lib/mockData.ts` can be replaced with Supabase client calls
+- Mock data in `lib/mockData.ts` can be replaced with API calls to `/api/*` endpoints
 - All forms use standard React form patterns
-- Ready for integration with Supabase Edge Functions
+- Ready for integration with Next.js API routes
 - TypeScript interfaces in `lib/types.ts` for type safety

 ## Animations & Interactions